+- Relationships, Sex and Health Education/PSHE

+- Online safety policy

+- Behaviour policy, incl. pupil use of mobile and smart technology

+- Staff Code of Conduct

+- Whistleblowing policy

+- Complaints policy

+- SEND policy

+- · Health and safety policy

+- Teaching and Learning policy

+- Equality Statement

-Sex and Health Education/PSHE Whistleblowing policy policy Complaints policy Equality Statement Online safety policy Behaviour policy, incl.
-SEND policy Administration of medicines pupil-use of mobile and smart technology Health and safety policy medicines Th is policy applies to all s taff in our school.
-For the purpos es of this policy: Staff refers to all those v or part time, in a paid or ng for or on behalf of The Joh llar voluntary capacity. n of Gau nt School, full time A volunteer is a person who performs an activity that involves spending time, unpaid in school (except for approved expenses).
-Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents.
-Child refers to all children on our school roll and any child under the age of 18 who comes into contact with our school.
-This includes unborn babies. y safeguarding concern hool and online are with disclosures of abuse relation discope of this policy. ng to a c hild at school, outside of E xpectations All staff are: ☐ familiar with this safe gua rding policy and have an oppo rtunity to contribute to its review. • ors of possible abuse and wide • arding issues. • concerns as set out in this po licy. able to deal with a display sclo sure of abuse from a child.
+- Administration of medicines

+This policy applies to all staff in our school.
+For the purposes of this policy:

+- Staff refers to all those working for or on behalf of the school, full-time or part-time, in a paid or regular voluntary capacity. - A volunteer is a person who performs an activity that involves spending time, unpaid in school (except for approved expenses). - Parent refers to birth parents and other adults who are in a parenting role, for example stepparents, foster carers and adoptive parents. - Child refers to all children on our school roll and any child under the age of 18 who comes into contact with our school.
+This includes unborn babies.

+Any safeguarding concerns or disclosures of abuse relating to a child at school, outside of school and online are within the scope of this policy.